caio-a18/ai-dj/aws/README.md

 Environment/config values you will need/provide:
 - AWS Account ID and target Region
 - allowedOrigins: frontend origins for CORS (default includes localhost:3000 and *.vercel.app)
-- bedrockRegion: usually same as your stack region
 - spotifySecretArn: Secrets Manager ARN (optional for now; placeholder logic doesn’t require it)

 ## Deploy